 The biggest advantage of the H-1B Dropbox process is the convenience it offers.
 You avoid the long wait times for an in-person interview, reducing stress and speeding up the overall process.
 Plus, it’s a streamlined way to renew your visa, provided you meet the necessary eligibility requirements.

-Refusal in H-1B Dropbox Applications
+What Does Refusal Mean in H-1B Dropbox Applications?

 You’ll typically get more information explaining the refusal reason, and there’s a clear path forward to resolve the issue and continue your application.